mrochon/B2BSelfSignup/README.md

-# B2BSelfSignup
+# B2B Signup

-A multi-tenant AAD app which invites any user who signs in to the tenant the app is configured in.
-Uses a list of tenant ids to verify whether the user is from an AAD tenant this app accepts the users from.
+An AzureAD multi-tenant web application for signing up B2B users into a host tenant:

+1. Users from any AAD tenant may sign
+2. Application verifies whether the tenant the user comes from is on an approved list
+3. If so, the user is added as an external identity (B2B) to the host tenant
+4. The user is also added to a pre-configured security group